 Scheduling of first- and second-year classes is coordinated in the CAS dean's office.
-The assistant dean determines need and monitors the schedule with undergraduate directors and chairs.
+The associate dean determines need and monitors the schedule with undergraduate directors and chairs.
 Learning community courses should not be submitted to our office in the divisional schedule.
 Stand-alone lower-division courses that are not in LCs, however (e.g., MATH), should be submitted in the divisional schedule.

 The expectation is that the responsible person (or the administrative assistant/academic program specialist) will submit a complete divisional schedule to Associate Dean Deborah Kohl (with a copy to Sonja Journee ).
 How units work internally is their choice, but each unit (division/school, IDIS course) is required to submit exactly one schedule (i.e. in one Microsoft Excel file), compiling all the information from the various schedulers in the unit.

 Once the schedule has been submitted, it is assumed that:

 - it has been checked for conflicts and workload requirements